skip to content

 teach@path.cam.ac.uk

-Pathology currently offers up to 50 places on its single subject (project) course and an additional 20 places on its part II BBS (dissertation) course.
-Both courses offer the same core lecture material, but BBS students study an additional minor subject.
-Part II places are allocated to students principally on the basis of their Part IB NST or MVST examination results.
+Both the single subject (project) and BBS courses offer the same core lecture material, but BBS students study an additional minor subject.
+Part II places are allocated to students principally on the basis of their Part IB NST, MedST or VetST examination results.

 Usually applicants will have taken MedST/VetST Biology of Disease or NST Biology of Disease at IB.